sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 The **gradient** and the **Hessian** of the log-likelihood are calculated for each partition at the same time as the maximum likelihood estimates (MLEs) of the branch lengths.
-The parameters of the substitution model (e.g., transition/transversion ratio, κ, in the HKY moel or the α parameter of the discrete-gamma distribution that is used to model rate heterogeneity among sites) are estimated at this step.
+The parameters of the substitution model (e.g., transition/transversion ratio, κ, in the HKY moel or the α parameter of the discrete gamma distribution that is used to model rate heterogeneity among sites) are estimated at this step.
 Consequently, different substitution models will generate **DIFFERENT** approximations as they will have **different MLEs** for the branch lengths, gradient, and Hessian.

-You can use the number of species in your alignment to estimate how long computing the approximation of the likelihood will take, as this is what determines the size of the vector for the branch lengths and the Hessian.
+You can use the number of species in your alignment to estimate how long computing the approximation of the likelihood will take, as this is what determines the size of the vector of the branch lengths and the Hessian.
 This means that, once the gradient and the Hessian have been calculated, MCMC sampling on the approximation takes the same time regardless the length of the original alignment.